jakobkmar/pacmc/readme.md

 ### Archives

 Archives are the places (folders) where your mods are stored.
-Your `.minecraft` folder is an archive by default, but you can add more (for example to manage mods on a server, which `pacmc` is designed for as well).
+Your `.minecraft/mods` folder is the default archive, but you can add more (for example to manage mods on a server, which `pacmc` is designed for as well).

 #### Init the default archive

-To add the `.minecraft` folder as an archive:
+To add the `.minecraft/mods` folder as an archive:

 ```zsh
 pacmc archive init